tflem/real-prairie-delights/README.md

 # Real Prairie Delights

-> This a recipe tracking application, which features the following:
+> This a recipe-tracking application developed with the following tools:

 * Ruby 2.6.5
 * Continuous Integration/Deployment: Travis CI